demisto/content/Packs/GoogleCloudSCC/Integrations/GoogleCloudSCC/GoogleCloudSCC_description.md

 Security Command Center is a security and risk management platform for Google Cloud.
 This integration uses Pub/Sub to fetch the incidents.
-To set up initial parameters of Google SCC in Cortex XSOAR, please follow below instructions -
+To set up the initial parameters of Google SCC in Cortex XSOAR, please follow the below instructions -

 ### Scope
 We need to provide the below mentioned OAuth scope to execute the commands: https://www.googleapis.com/auth/cloud-platform.